shrutiVij1502/S3-Static-Website-Hosting/README.md

 To host the website, a prerequisite is to have a domain and for this, we have to pick a name.
 In our case, we pick a name from freenom.com and you have to name your bucket as of your domain name

-Here, i have created a bucket named as shruti12.tk as i had the domain as shruti2.tk
+Here, i have created a bucket named as shruti2.tk as I had the domain as shruti2.tk

 **Step2 : Upload some static files which contain a sample website** - Upload the html file named as index.html in your bucket and all Related image and stuff in the named folder.